 |remote-address (IP; Default: )||IP address of remote end of EoIP tunnel|

 |tunnel-id (integer: 65536; Default: )||Unique tunnel identifier, which must match other side of the tunnel|

 Parameter tunnel-id is a method of identifying a tunnel.
 It must be unique for each EoIP tunnel.

 When bridging EoIP tunnels, it is highly recommended to set unique MAC addresses for each tunnel for the bridge algorithms to work correctly.
 For EoIP interfaces you can use MAC addresses that are in the range from 00:00:5E:80:00:00 - 00:00:5E:FF:FF:FF , which IANA has reserved for such cases.
 Alternatively, you can set the second bit of the first byte to modify the auto-assigned address into a 'locally administered address', assigned by the network administrator, and thus use any MAC address, you just need to ensure they are unique between the hosts connected to one bridge.

-Let us assume we want to bridge two networks: 'Office LAN' and 'Remote LAN'.
-By using EoIP setup can be made so that Office and Remote LANs are in the same Layer2 broadcast domain.
+Let us assume we want to bridge two networks: 'Station' and 'AP'.
+By using EoIP setup can be made so that Station and AP LANs are in the same Layer2 broadcast domain.

 Consider the following setup: